wolfib/image-classification-CIFAR10-tf/README.md

 This is the code for the blog post ['How to Build a Simple Image Recognition System Using TensorFlow']().

 - Softmax Classifier
-- (upcoming: Fully Connected Neural Network)
+- Fully Connected 2-Layer Neural Network
 - (upcoming: Convolutional Neural Network)